-Here at Simone Thomas hair loss clinic and hairdressers in Bournemouth and Wokingham, we see hundreds of women a month suffering from hair thinning and hair loss.
+Here at Simone Thomas hair loss clinic and hairdressers in Bournemouth, we see hundreds of women a month suffering from hair thinning and hair loss.
 We also see a lot of women who are experiencing hair loss after pregnancy.
 We decided to write this blog about the most frequently asked questions regarding the effect of hair loss in pregnancy on scalp and facial hair.
 We hope you find it interesting and that it helps to answer some of your questions regarding your current issues.

 How Will Pregnancy Affect Your Hair?